Approved at the AGM, May 26, 2001

 1.2.2 The amount of the Membership fees shall be determined from time to time by the Board.

-1.2.3 Notice of renewal shall be sent to each member by the National Office prior to the anniversary of the Members initial membership.
+1.2.3 Notice of renewal shall be sent to each Member by the Association prior to the anniversary of the Members initial membership.

 1.2.4 Only Members in good standing shall be entitled to exercise the rights attached to their Membership.